-During the function initialization, a seed is obtained from the output of the SystemPrng function.
-This provides the necessary entropy for the DRBG available through this function.
+During the function initialization, a seed is obtained from the output of an in-kernel random number generator.
+This DRBG, which exists beyond the cryptographic boundary, provides the necessary entropy for the user-level DRBGs available through this function.
+A description of the entropy collection is documented with the SystemPrng function in the Kernel Mode Cryptographic Primitives Library (cng.sys) security policy.

-7.3.2 SystemPrng